-This research paper explores the Department of Defense (DoD) policies and practices for managing contract termination liability.
-The specific purpose of the research is to review current policies, practices, and procedures for funding and managing contract termination liability within the DoD.
-The research then proposes alternative approaches for improving the DoD's ability to manage contract termination liability and discusses the resulting effect of each alternative on defense acquisition practices.
-Finally, this research concludes with a summary and recommendations on how the DoD can improve the policies and practices for managing contract termination liability.
+This research paper explores the Department of Defense (DoD) policies and practices for managing Contract Termination Liability.
+The specific purpose of the research was to review current policies, practices, and procedures for funding and managing Contract Termination Liability within the DoD.
+Alternative approaches for improving the DoD's ability to manage Contract Termination Liability are proposed and the resulting effect of each alternative on defense acquisition practices is discussed.
+Recommendations on how the DoD could improve the policies and practices for managing Contract Termination Liability are provided.

-This research found that the regulations and policies pertaining to the management and funding of contract termination liability are inconsistent and subject to interpretation.
-Program managers, finance and budget managers, and contracting officers have differing interpretations of the requirement for funding contract termination liability.
+This research found that the regulations and policies pertaining to the management and funding of Contract Termination Liability are inconsistent and subject to interpretation.
+Program managers, finance and budget managers, and contracting officers have differing interpretations of the requirement for funding Contract Termination Liability.
 Furthermore, the practices and procedures used in defense acquisition program offices reflect this inconsistency.

-A review of current practices and procedures for funding and managing contract termination liability and historical data of past contract terminations found that the probability of a contract termination for convenience is very small, and program managers' approaches to managing contract termination liability reflects this probability.
+A review of current practices and procedures for funding and managing Contract Termination Liability and historical data of past contract terminations found that the probability of a contract termination for convenience is very small, and program managers' approaches to managing Contract Termination Liability reflects this probability.
 The normal procedure for handling the potential liability associated with a contract terminated for convenience is to "budget" for the liability.
 Then, in coordination with the contractor, the required amount of funding is tracked on a regular basis.
 In this case, budgeting for Termination Liability does not mean obligating funds specifically for that purpose.

-Interviews with various acquisition program offices indicate that program managers are generally satisfied with the current method for managing contract termination liability because the procedure they currently use to handle contract termination liability allows them to keep all of the funding appropriated for their program.
-Furthermore, program managers are not in favor of a "tax" that would negate the requirement to budget for contract termination liability.
+Interviews with various acquisition program offices indicate that program managers are generally satisfied with the current method for managing Contract Termination Liability because the procedure they currently use allows them to keep all of the funding appropriated for their program.
+Furthermore, program managers are not in favor of a "tax" that would negate the requirement to budget for Contract Termination Liability.
 A tax would deprive them of funds that they currently have at their disposal.
-Additionally, if all programs were taxed, there is a general concern that the pooled funds would likely be lost-either the military Departments (or DoD) would use them to solve other problems if they were not required to cover a liability, or Congress would look upon the funds that had been set aside as a "slush fund," making them tempting for other uses.
+Additionally, if all programs were taxed, there is a general concern that the pooled funds would likely be lost-either the Military Departments (or DoD) would use them to solve other problems if they were not required to cover a liability, or Congress would look upon the funds that had been set aside as a "slush fund," making them tempting for other uses.